besure94/mr-robogers-neighborhood/README.md

 What am I getting out of the function?
 Why am I doing it?

-1. Take in number from user.
+1. Take in number from user as a string.
 2. If the user inputs a 0, return 0.
 3. It will return a range of numbers from 0 to the user inputted number, with the following substitutions made within the returned range, from least to most important.
 4. If the user inputs a number containing a 1, replace all digits with "Beep!".